What Is Cross-Device Analytics?

 A Cross-Device View Provides Better Analytics

 Having a person-centric, cross-device view of Isabelle's behavior can make a significant difference to your analysis.
-For example, the traditional visitor-based approach doesn't give you the complete picture of marketing channel effectiveness.
-Let's look at Isabelle's journey once again, focusing in on which channel receives credit for her product view and for her purchase.
+For example, the traditional visitor-based approach doesn't give you the complete picture of the customer experience.
+Let's look at Isabelle's journey once again, focusing in on which activity receives credit for her product view and for her purchase.
 We'll use last-touch attribution in this example, although all attribution models are affected in similar ways.
 Using the traditional visitor-based view of the world gives very different results than does cross-device analysis:

 Traditional Analytics vs. Cross-Device Analytics

-Notice that with the cross-device view, the email channel receives credit for both the product view and the purchase, which more accurately represents Isabelle's real world experience.
+Notice that with the cross-device view, the community question receives credit for both the product view and the purchase, which more accurately represents Isabelle's real world experience.

 On the remainder of this page, you will learn about: